hajuchan/An-End-to-End-Dry-Eye-Disease-treatment-system/README.md

+## Abstract
-Recently, the online culture has become established due to the influence of Corona 19, and the usage time of online devices has increased.
+Recently, the online environment has become distributed due to the influence of Corona 19, and the usage time of online devices has increased.
 If you focus on the screen for a long time, such as laptops and smartphones, the blink rate will decrease more than usual, which will worsen eye health such as dry eye syndrome.
 To prevent eye health from getting worse,